sayali-data-science/Sales-Performance-Dashboard/README.md

 # Sales-Performance-Dashboard

 ## Overview
-Built as a beginner-friendly data analytics project to demonstrate dashboarding skills.
+This project demonstrates data visualization and dashboarding skills using Power BI.

 ## Objective
 To analyze sales data and create an interactive dashboard for better business insights.